 1. Your assets are transferable without the complexity of a trust.

 A living trust often is promoted as a way to save "all the expenses of a probate."
-Often the price charged for the creation of a revocable living trust, funding, transfers, and related documents will far exceed the cost of probate for a will that was properly drawn up to provide for independent administration.
+Often the price charged for the creation of a revocable living trust, funding, transfers, and related documents will far exceed the cost of probate for a Will that was properly drawn up to provide for independent administration.
 The creation and funding process for a living trust usually is several thousand dollars.
 A simple probate generally would be about $1000.

 3. Living trusts are not needed by most individuals for estate tax planning.

 Even if you do have an estate large enough to trigger estate tax considerations, you do not always have to have a living trust to minimize estate tax liability.
-Gifting and other estate tax avoidance should also be explored.
+Gifting and other estate tax avoidance also should be explored with your attorney.

-4. You have placed your assets in joint tenancy with right of survivorship, beneficiary or payable-on-death designations.
+4. Your assets have been placed in joint tenancy with right of survivorship, beneficiary or payable-on-death designations.

 This is a much simpler way of passing on many assets upon death rather than placing them in a living trust.
 We urge clients to place as many assets as they can in this form of ownership or beneficiary designation if they want them to pass immediately on their death to someone else.

 Unless the beneficiaries are minors or have special needs, or you want to place restrictions on their use of or access to the funds, you really don't need a trust for these assets.
-Also, the state of Texas has approved a transfer on death deed form to make passage of title to real estate on death much easier.
+Also, the state of Texas has approved a transfer on death or Lady Bird Deed form to make passage of title to real estate on death much easier.
 This deed even allows your beneficiaries to receive the property without probate.
 You definitely should explore this as an estate planning tool with your attorney.

 If you are needing to discuss estate planning that is appropriate for you, please Contact Adair M. Buckner using the button below to schedule a free initial consultation*.